npapratovic/laravel-checklist/README.md

 5) Use policies for auth check
 6) Use enums instead of constants
 7) Use models to interact with database
 8) Use DTO for type-safety
+9) Use resource classes to format output

 laravel new project-name, cd project-name, composer require laravel/breeze --dev, php artisan breeze:install react, npm install, npm run dev